qualiascript/cat-theory/chapters/011_moniods_comonoids.md

 Comonads follow the following laws: coassociativity `cojoin(W . cojoin(W .
 W)) = cojoin(cojoin(W .
 W) .
 W)` and
 counitality `counit(cojoin .
 W) = counit(W . cojoin) = W`.
 Similarly to monads, it is often helpful to define a cobind natural transformation, `cobind : (W a) * [W a, b] -> W b`.
-The evaluation map `eval : (Z ^ Y) * Y -> Z` is a counit, and as such, it induces a comonad, known as the store, or costate comonad `Store Y X = Y * [Y, X]`.
+The evaluation map `eval : (Z ^ Y) * Y -> Z` is a counit, and as such, it induces a comonad, known as the store or costate comonad `Store Y X = Y * [Y, X]`.
 This illustrates the usage of comonads as handling many potential options from which one can extract one in particular.